Cuisinart All Foods Roll-Away Review

 When folded, the All Foods has most of the weight towards the wheel end, which makes it feel like a super cumbersome and bulky rolling suitcase.
 While in the transporting position, the top of All Food's lid sticks out further from the cart than the other two products as well, which makes it a bit more cumbersome to maneuver.
 The lid latch on the All Foods does close securely, and the wheels are durable.
 One of the cotter pins that keep the grill fastened to the cart fell off during an outing, which added to the challenge of transport.

-The All Foods has a large 240 square inch porcelain coated cast iron grate that did get a bit rusty on us from time to time.
-If this happens, just season it with some oil on a small rag or paper towel.
+The All Foods has a large 240 square inch porcelain-coated cast iron grate that did get a bit rusty from time to time.
+If this happens, season it with some oil on a small rag or paper towel.
 There is a cover over the burner, which means no dripping grease will fall into the holes in the burner, clogging them up.
 The stainless steel side tables are a great added feature.
 Do be careful because the handle on the lid of the All Foods gets hot when grilling.

-The All Foods recieved one of the lowest scores for wind resistance.
+The All Foods received one of the lowest scores for wind resistance.
 It blows out easily in the wind and can be extremely frustrating, especially if you haven't noticed it has blown out.
-On the positive note, it does light back up quickly and easily.
+On a positive note, it does light back up quickly and easily.
 We don't recommend this product for windy excursions.

-At $150, this product is in the middle of the road price wise of all the contenders tested.
-It is a beefy grill that is a pleasure to cook on, but it did receive the lowest ease of transport score of all the contenders tested.
+This product approaches the higher end of the price spectrum of the contenders tested.
+It is a beefy grill that is a pleasure to cook on, but it did receive one of the lowest ease of transport scores of all the contenders tested.